visionify/visionai-docs/README.md

 ## 🛠 Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/feature-name`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add documentation for feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/feature-name`)
-5. Open a Pull Request
+5. Open a Pull Request on GitHub

 ## 📝 Writing Guidelines